loqalabs/loqa-skills/homeassistant-skill/INTEGRATION_GUIDE.md

    ```

 2. **Test Voice Command**:
-   - Say "Hey Loqa, turn on the living room lights" to your voice puck
+   - Say "Hey Loqa, turn on the living room lights" to your voice relay
    - Check the Loqa Observer timeline at `http://your-loqa-hub:5173`
    - Verify the command was forwarded to Home Assistant